pilegard/cogfoundations/docs/09-reasoning.md

 ## Inductive reasoning

 So far we have discussed deductive reasoning, which is reaching conclusions based on logical rules applied to a set of premises.
 However, many problems cannot be represented in a way that would make it possible to use these rules to come to a conclusion.
 [Inductive reasoning] is the process of making observations and applying those observations via generalization to a different problem.
-Therefore one infers from a special case to the general principle, which is just the opposite of the procedure of deductive reasoning (Figure 5).
+Therefore one infers from a special case to the general principle, which is just the opposite of the procedure of deductive reasoning (\@ref(fig:fig9.4)).
 A good example of inductive reasoning is the following:

- Premise: All crows Knut and his wife have ever seen are black.
+> Premise: All crows Knut and his wife have ever seen are black.

- Conclusion: Therefore, they reason that all crows on earth are black.
+> Conclusion: Therefore, they reason that all crows on earth are black.

 In this example it is obvious that Knut and his wife infer from the simple observation about the crows they have seen to the general principle about all crows.
-Considering Figure 6, this means that they infer from the subset (yellow circle) to the whole (blue circle).
+Considering (\@ref(fig:fig9.4)), this means that they infer from the subset (yellow circle) to the whole (blue circle).
 As with this example, it is typical in inductive reasoning that the premises are believed to support the conclusion, but do not ensure the conclusion.

 <img src="images/ch9/fig4.jpg" width="60%" style="display: block; margin: auto;" />